asheroto/Get-SystemInfo/CONTRIBUTING.md

 ## License

-By contributing to Get-SystemInfo, you agree to license your contributions under the MIT License.
+By contributing to Get-SystemInfo, you agree to license your contributions under the GNU General Public License v3.0.

 Thank you for your contributions!